adamburrows/distributed-workloads/pytorch/pytorch-mnist.md

 ## Container Image

-We will use the following prebuilt container image: docker.io/kubeflowkatib/pytorch-mnist:v1beta1-45c5727
+We will use a prebuilt container image.

 <details>